iranzo/iranzo.github.io/content/presentations/2019-01-16-automation-travis-ghpages-containers/index.en.md

 Fork to your repo and get:

-- minimal setup steps (github token, travis-ci activation)
+- minimal setup steps (Github token, `travis-ci` activation)
-- Automated setup of Pelican + Elegant theme via travis-ci job that builds on each commit.
+- Automated setup of Pelican + Elegant theme via `travis-ci` job that builds on each commit.
-- Ready to be submitted to search engines via sitemap, and web claiming
+- Ready to be submitted to search engines via `sitemap`, and web claiming

 ---